CodezPoet/code_examples/laravel/README.md

 ## Under Construction

-In this repository there are code examples for Laravel.
+In this directory there are code examples for Laravel.

 ## Stack